 The structure built in Vicenza to welcome Maria D’Austria, the design of the Sabbioneta theatre for Gonzaga family, the teatro del mondo at the entrance of palazzo ducale in Venice for Morosina Morosini Grimani, are among his most important works as a set designer.

-Villas in fact were working places and structured as farms, always respecting the needs for “comodità (comfort) and “magnificenza” (splendour).
+Villas were actually working places and structured as farms, always with respect to the needs for “comodità (comfort) and “magnificenza” (splendour).

 Scamozzi devoted great attention to land planning and to the relation between the interior and exterior part of the buildings.

-The residential part (the villa) is always the most important element, it gives importance to the owner, so it has to be seen from far away, emerging from the surroundings but always in an harmonic relation with the natural elements.
+The residential part (the villa) is always the most important element, bestowing prestige on the owner, so it has to be seen from far away, emerging from the surroundings but always in an harmonic relation with the natural elements.

-The most important Villas built by Scamozzi, a part from Villa Molin, are La Rocca Pisana in Lonigo, Villa Duodo in Monselice, Villa Nani Mocenigo in Canda (Rovigo), which are all well structured and articulated architectural complex built up by varius buildings and outside spaces.
+The most important Villas built by Scamozzi, a part from Villa Molin, are La Rocca Pisana in Lonigo, Villa Duodo in Monselice, Villa Nani Mocenigo in Canda (Rovigo), which are all well structured and articulated architectural complex consisting of varius buildings and outside spaces.

-The aim is to celebrate the family that lived in it, combining “comodità” e “magnificenza”, building comfortable and magnificent houses.
+The aim is to celebrate the family that lived there, combining “comodità” e “magnificenza”, building comfortable and magnificent houses.

-In early 1613, Lord Arundel a prominent English courtier during the reigns of King James I and King Charles I, left for the continent with Inigo Jones in his train.
+In early 1613, Lord Arundel a prominent English courtier during the reigns of King James I and King Charles I, left for the continent with Inigo Jones in his retinue.

 Arundel had known personally the patrician Nicolò Molin (1562-1608), who had been Venetian ambassador to England for almost 27 months from November 1603 to January 1606.
-Arundel and Jones certainly visited Molin’s villa outside Padua, as is clear from Jones’s notes about it, discussing specific elements such as the vaulting used, they also may have stayed in the villa.
+Arundel and Jones certainly visited Villa Molin, as is clear from Jones’s notes about it, discussing specific elements such as the vaulting used.
+They also may have stayed in the villa.